MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

     }
 }

-Press F5 to build and run the app.
-Now, you can enter a new URI in the searchbar and when you click the 'Go' button, the WebView will navigate to the URI you enter.
-Try navigating to https://www.bing.com
+Choose F5 to build and run your project.
+Enter a new URL in the address bar, and choose **Go**.
+For example, enter `www.bing.com`.
+Confirm that the WebView2 control navigates to the URL.

 ![bing](media/wpf-gettingstarted-bing.png)